SeikaHirori/miru/readme.md

 # Credits
-Massive shot outs to the [Manami Project](https://github.com/manami-project) for the [Anime Offline Database](https://github.com/manami-project/anime-offline-database)!
+Massive shout outs to the [Manami Project](https://github.com/manami-project) for the [Anime Offline Database](https://github.com/manami-project/anime-offline-database)!
 The database is used for this project.